Why Do We Have Christmas Trees?

 German Families

-It was the Germans as a group of devout Christian believers who would decorate these boughs or trees and bring them into their homes as a sign of devotion to the Christ child.
+It was German settlers as a group of devout Christian believers who would decorate these boughs or trees and bring them into their homes as a sign of devotion to the Christ child.

-Some believe that Martin Luther was one of the first to add candles to the trees.
+Some believe that Martin Luther during the Protestant Reformation period was one of the first to add candles to the trees, an early example of Christmas lights.
 Many settlers in Pennsylvania during the early 1800s were immigrants from Germany.
-They brought with them their traditional tree decorating during the holidays.
+These 19th Century brought with them their traditional tree decorating during the holidays.

 Not that that tradition carried over to other locations at first.
 The New England Puritans felt that bringing a tree into the home as part of the Christmas celebrations was a pagan mockery of Christmas.